 The reason mortality and theft Insurance is most often bought for “working pets” becomes clearer once its relatively hefty cost is considered.

-According to Sievert, premiums vary from pet to pet, with the main determining factors being its age, breed, and species.
-Also, as with other insurance types, the level of benefit and size of deductible also come into play — the higher the former and the lower the latter, the more you will pay.
+According to Sievert, premiums vary from pet to pet, with the main determining factors being the pet’s age, breed, and species.
+Dog breeds with shorter life expectancies, then, could be more costly to insure than the norm.
+Also, as with other insurance types, the level of death benefit and size of deductible also come into play — the higher the former and the lower the latter, the more you will pay.
 Location is also a factor, due to geographic variations in the value of animals and the cost of funerals.